reenatoteixeira/jah-pod-sextar/README.md

 - After following the above steps, your new theme should appear in the dropdown menu and be selectable.

+> Notice that theme names with more than 15 characters will be truncated when shown inside the themes dropdown menu

 ## 📌 Get Ready to Sextar!

 Stay tuned for more updates and fun features!
 Until then... is it time to "sextar"? 🤔